Diagnosis to start treatment

 - Some uptake from retroperitoneal lymph nodes.

-- Growth and potentially new areas of desmoplasia (retroperitoneal fibrosis).
-Awaiting treatment plan (actually seen on CT, Ga68 was a check for any avidity).
+- Growth and potentially new areas of desmoplasia (retroperitoneal fibrosis). (actually seen on CT, Ga68 was a check for any avidity).
 Read about NET fibrosis here.

 - Bone metastasis in right rib number 11.

 Dropped half a stone (~4kg) following a chest infection in June.
-Struggling to put the weight back on but an increase in Creon is helping.
+Really struggling to put the weight back on but an increase in Creon is helping.
 January 2019, my weight is almost back to pre – chest infection level.
 Changed from Creon to Nutrizym to assess differences (in 2021, remain on Nutrizym and gaining weight).

 Renal MAG3 nuclear scan confirms no blockages to my kidney/bladder function.
 As a consequence, surgery appears to be off the table for now but kidney surveillance continues monthly.